Cody Bellinger hits a grand slam, Cubs beat Red Sox 10-4

 Paxton, looking for his fourth win in as many starts, didn't return for the fourth after giving up six earned runs and walking three while striking out four.

+"It's just one game.
+We'll show up tomorrow," Red Sox manager Alex Cora said.
+"We just didn't make plays today."

-Stroman (10-6), who'd lost his last three starts, scattered three hits and a run over the first six innings while striking out three and walking one.
+Stroman (10-6) had been 0-2 in his previous three starts.
+He scattered three hits and a run over the first six innings while striking out three and walking one.

+"Typical Stro," Cubs manager David Ross said.
+"Just another day for your No. 1 starter against a really good offensive club."

 Reliever Julian Merryweather surrendered Casas' two-run home run in the seventh.